HeoJinuk/iCkernel/README.md

 install-ic-kernel
 ```

-When you see the message "✅ Interactive C Kernel 설치 완료!
-(Installation Complete)", you are ready.
+When you see the message "✅ Interactive C Kernel installed successfully!", you are ready.

 ---